 Since returning to Thailand in 1992, Mit has been involved in socially and politically engaged art initiatives.
 He was a co-founder of Chiang Mai Social Installation (1992 -), and was involved in the Midnight University and The Land Foundation – three non-institutional initiatives central to Thai art practice and discourse.
 In 2015, MIt founded Cartel Artspace in Bangkok, a gallery that gives free space to artists reflecting on the country and region’s political history and current context.
 In 2017, he co-initiated the independent Bangkok Biennale.

 Mit Jai Inn was born in 1960 in Chiang Mai, Thailand.
-His 2018 exhibitions include: SUPERPOSITION: Equilibrium and Engagement, The 21st Biennale of Sydney; SUNSHOWER: Contemporary Art in Southeast Asia from 1980s to Today, Mori Art Museum, Tokyo; Field Recordings, Rua Red South Dublin Art Center, Dublin, Ireland; and These Painter’s Painters, Roh Projects, Jakarta, Indonesia.
+His recent exhibitions include: Encounters, Art Basel Hong Kong (2019); SUNSHOWER: Contemporary Art in Southeast Asia from 1980s to Today, Kaohsiung Museum of Fine Arts, Taiwan (2019) and Mori Art Museum, Tokyo (2018); and SUPERPOSITION: Equilibrium and Engagement, The 21st Biennale of Sydney (2018).

 2263 Don Chino Roces Avenue Extension,